Summer Registration—Frequently Asked Questions

 When does summer registration begin and when is the deadline to apply?

-There is only one workshop I really want to take.
+I’m applying for a scholarship and there is only one workshop I really want to take.
 Do I have to put a second choice on my application?

 We encourage applicants to list more than one workshop choice to increase their chances of getting into a workshop.
 But don’t list a workshop as a second or third choice unless you’d really like to take it.